anaritaribeiro/dbcli/README.md

-# dbcli
+# DB CLI

-Database CLI to browse sql based databases
+A Database CLI to browse sql based databases

+more to follow, stay tuned ;)